 Times: the final 10 points involve time.
 The student needs to use the system clock to time the algorithm.
 Use System.nanoTime(); Report times for all solutions and the first solution.
 The best combination of result multiplied by time on the fourth test will get 10 points.
 Others may also get points on this criterion.

-Please submit the code, the mark sheet, and analysis to unihelp in the Sheppard Library; get a receipt.
+Please submit the code, the mark sheet, and analysis to the coursework 1 folder of CST 3170 on myunihub.
 You are also welcome to email a copy to the tutor.
 You must email a copy of the system to the tutor before the test data is released if you want any of the 50 points available for the test data.